Living in Virginia Vs West Virginia: Which Is the Better State?

 Fairfax and Prince William are the most populated counties in Virginia, with Loudoun County not far behind as the state’s fastest-growing area.

 While Virginia’s growth is slowing down, West Virginia is in decline based on the Census figures.
 It lost around 60,000 residents between 2010 and 2020.
-About another one percent left from 2020 to 2022.
+About another 0.22% left from 2022 to 2023.
 Projections have the state losing around one percent of its population from 2010 to 2030.
-Part of us is due to a rapidly aging population combined with the loss of people in their prime working years seeking other job market opportunities.
+Part of this is due to a rapidly aging population; a second factor is the loss of people in their prime working years seeking other job market opportunities.

 Some areas of the state are expected to grow.
-Monongalia, Jefferson, and Berkeley are the top three counties to add to its population.
+Monongalia, Jefferson, and Berkeley are the top three counties to welcome new residents.
 All of these are around West Virginia’s largest cities.

 Outdoor Recreation

-The enchanting outdoors is a reason why people come to Virginia.
-Home to 41 state parks, 63 natural areas, and 670 miles of scenic paths, Virginia’s outdoors are perfect for hiking, biking, or simply exploring nature’s splendor!
+People come to Virginia for the enchanting outdoors.
+Home to 41 state parks, 63 natural areas, and 670 miles of scenic paths, Virginia’s natural beauty is perfect for exploring nature’s splendor through all kinds of outdoor activities!

-Virginia recreational activities range from trails through the Blue Ridge Mountains to beach fronts along the Atlantic Ocean and the Chesapeake Bay.
+Virginia recreational activities range from trails in the Blue Ridge Mountains to surfing beach fronts along the Atlantic Ocean and the Chesapeake Bay.
 The majestic views at Shenandoah National Park and the Appalachian Trail are among its most well-known, but you’ll find beautiful views across the state.

 At Virginia Beach, you can soak up the sun and have fun at its resorts and public parks.
 Or, if a more laid-back experience sounds appealing, head over to Sandbridge Beach or Cape Charles for some beach life serenity.

 While outdoor recreation in Virginia is plentiful, West Virginia stacks up just as equally—just in a different way.
+Some consider the top pro to living in West Virginia to be its great outdoors.
 This is the Mountain State, after all.
 It’s the only state completely inside the Appalachian mountains!
+Its rural nature, mountainous terrain, and endless recreational opportunities make it a dream for the outdoor enthusiast.

 One thing West Virginia may do a little better than its neighbor is winter sports.
 The four ski resorts here are slightly larger and provide more access to downhill skiing, cross-country skiing, and snowshoeing.

-While West Virginia has no oceanfront beaches, it has a mountain lakes region.
-These deep fresh waters are the state’s destination for boating and cooling off in summer.
+While West Virginia has no oceanfront beaches, it does have a serene mountain lakes region.
+These deep, fresh waters are the state’s summer destination for boating and cooling off.

 City Living

-Virginia Beach, the most-populated city in Virginia and home to over 463,000 residents, is a beach enthusiast’s paradise.
-Virginia Beach is the mid-Atlantic seaboard destination for beachfront fun, boasting what Guinness World Records calls the longest “pleasure beach” on Earth.
+Virginia Beach is a mid-Atlantic seaboard destination for beachfront fun.
+It boasts what Guinness World Records calls the longest “pleasure beach” on Earth.
 Shopping spots, restaurants, and bars line its iconic three-mile boardwalk.
 It hosts annual events like East Coast Surfing and American Sand Soccer Championships.
+It is the most populated city in Virginia and home to over 463,000 residents.

 Thanks to a rich history from both the Revolutionary War and Civil War, Richmond invites visitors to explore its vibrant past with numerous museums and historic sites.
 But it’s very much a modern city, with eight Fortune 500 corporations headquarters, such as Carmax and Universal.
 This charming city cultivates a “hipster” vibe with blocks of indie shops, trending craft breweries, and live music venues.
 The attractions include a water theme park, the NASCAR races at Richmond Raceway, and quiet botanical gardens.